-ReSound LiNX 3D is Made for iPhone® and allows for direct communication and control with an iPhone®, iPad®, or iPod touch®.
+ReSound LiNX 3D is Made for iPhone® and allows for direct communication and control with an iPhone®, iPad®, iPod touch® or Apple Watch®.

 NOTE: For assistance with pairing and using these products with your ReSound LiNX 3D device, please contact your hearing care professional or visit our support site at www.resound.com/support.